lojithv/cms201-test/README.md

         5. Then load all the `/data/events/x_y.json` and add them as events.
         6. You are ready to timetravel.
         7. Likely use case is *cherrypick* whole posts or single properties that you would like to "restore".
 Set them up as a new event, and push them to the worker `/api/add`.

+## worker chron jobs

+1. `/backup events`
+Purpose: make sure that
+    * if workflow fails: no input has been added.
+The worker will make no changes to itself.
+    * send ***ERROR*** email to the gmail account.